taky-kongo/alx-system_engineering-devops/0x02-shell_redirections/README.md

 16-whatsnext: This script displays lines containing the pattern “root” and 3 lines after them in the file /etc/passwd.

+18-letteronly: This script displays all lines of the file /etc/ssh/sshd_config starting with a letter.

+	* include capital letters as well

 17-hidethisword: This script displays all the lines in the file /etc/passwd that do not contain the pattern “bin”.

 19-AZ: This script replaces all characters A and c from input to Z and e respectively.